Home

 About me

-I am a fully qualified, experienced counsellor and psychotherapist.
+I am a fully qualified, experienced and accredited counsellor, psychotherapist and supervisor.
 I work with individuals of all ages, from teenagers to those in their nineties, and with people from different cultures and backgrounds.
-I have worked with a number of local counselling organisations, including Mind, and have a reputation for being warm, supportive and non-judgemental.
+I have worked with a number of counselling organisations, including a local Hospice, a Women’s Centre and Mind, and have a reputation for being warm, supportive and non-judgemental.
 I always put you at the heart of our working relationship, and will work with you, at your pace, to help you to achieve what you want from counselling.
 My training is psychodynamic – this means that, if appropriate, I am able to help you look at how past relationships and events may be the root of current problems.

 Areas of Expertise